syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 To render a histogram chart, create an instance of  [`HistogramSeries`]() and add to the series collection of [`SfChart`]().

-Histogram chart visualises the distribution of data over a continuous interval.
+Histogram chart visualizes the distribution of data over a continuous interval.
 It creates intervals and counts how many values fall into each interval.
 You can use the following properties to customize the appearance.

 * [`Color`]() – used to change the color of the series.
 * [`StrokeWidth`]() – used to change the stroke width of the series.